THE RICHNESS OF LAOS:

 After breakfast, we start our journey to the Bolaven Plateau, known for its cooler temperatures, and excellent coffee growing conditions, such that the French colonists of Lao deemed Bolaven coffee the champagne of coffee.
 We visit a plantation to observe the process of coffee cultivation and production (and to taste the coffee).
 The plateau is also home to several spectacular waterfalls and we'll visit these falls that cascade off the mountains through dense forest.

 Mekong River Exploration

 Our own boat will take us to visit various islands, communities, and temples along the Mekong River.
 A day to relax as we view many interesting sights from the boat, and stop for some shore excursions.
 Afternoon to relax at the pools or spa of hotel.

 Free time until noon when we depart for Ubon Ratchathani airport in Thailand to catch late afternoon flight to Bangkok.
 (B)

 PRICES & REGISTRATION INFORMATION

-(Inclusive of accommodations, meals noted on itinerary, ground and air transportation, entrance fees, services of licensed English speaking Lao guide and driver, services of USA based trip leader)
+(Inclusive of accommodations, meals noted on itinerary, ground, air and boat transportation, entrance fees, services of licensed English speaking Lao guide and driver, services of USA based trip leader)

 $4800.
 (Based on double occupancy)